Early Childhood Behavior Health (ECBH)

 What happens during the home visits?

-Using a series of home visits and videotaped parent-child interactions, each visit focuses on building and supporting the social and emotional health of both the parents and the child.
+Through a series of home visits and videotaped parent-child interactions, each visit focuses on building and supporting the social and emotional health of both the parents and the child.
 Parents receive positive feedback and are able to reflect on their child’s behavior and the feelings and needs behind the behavior.
 PFR uses handouts to share and discuss information about your child’s social and emotional well-being.

 How long is the program?